codeforamerica/Transit2Me/README.md

 When it is finished deploying it will give you the url to your app.
 Visit in the browser and enjoy!

-## License
+## About Transit2Me
-Transit2Me Copyright 2012 Code for America, under a BSD license.
+Transit2Me developed by Code for America under an open source BSD license.

 Geocoder.us is used to locate addresses.
 Free for non-commercial uses.

+### About PDF Archive Server

 Server based on PDF Archive for Heroku Copyright (c) 2011 Jonathan Hoyt
 <small>Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: